-In 1927, J. Kelly Floyd founded Floyd Funeral Home at the old location of Magnolia Street in Olanta, he and his wife Colene Ham Floyd, operated the funeral home for many years.
-Their son, James Kelton Floyd began working at the funeral home at an early age and graduated from Cincinati College of Mortuary Science in 1955.
-He married Jimlyn (Jeekie) Calder in 1955, and she also became a licensed funeral director.
+In 1927, J. Kelly Floyd founded Floyd Funeral Home at the old location of Magnolia Street in Olanta.
+He and his wife, Colene Ham Floyd, operated the funeral home for many years when their son, James Kelton Floyd began working at the funeral home at an early age and graduated from Cincinati College of Mortuary Science in 1955.
+He married Jimlyn "Jeekie" Calder in 1955, and she also became a licensed funeral director.

 James Kelton Floyd took over full time management in 1970 after the death of his father, J. Kelly Floyd, he managed the facility until illness forced him to retire in 2015, and he died in August of 2017.

 Donn Kell Floyd, began the third generation of Floyd Funeral Home at an early age and graduated from Gupton Jones College of Mortuary Science in 1977, Kell assumed management of Floyd Funeral Home in 2015 at his father’s retirement.

 Charles "Chuck" Dukes, has served as a member of the Floyd Funeral Home Staff for the past 39 years.
 His compassion and dedication to the families that we serve makes him a valuable assistant.
 In addition to assisting with funerals, Chuck serves as Treasurer and Office Manager for the home.

 In January, 2021, Rev. Patrick "Pat" Goodwin rejoined the Floyd Funeral Home family as General Manager overseeing the day to day operations.
 As a minister and licensed funeral home director, he brings an immeasurable amount of expertise, wisdom and compassion to our team.